 Key Screening questions Aspects to Consider Will the project potentially involve an influx of workers to the project location, and will the influx be considered significant for the local community?
-The number of total skilled Labor is 5-7 and unskilled labor 6-8.
+The number of total skilled Labor is 1-2 and unskilled labor 3-5 per Deep Tara Tubewell.
 All the unskilled labor will be engaged from the DRP community.
 No additional foreign labor will be engaged.
 All the skilled labor will be staying at labor shed within the camp.
-The size of the labor shed will be 140 square feet.
+The size of the labor shed will be 120 square feet.
 Is the project located in a rural or remote area?
-The project area is in a camp area demarcated by the Government and belongs to camp 17, block_H-68 in a remote specialized area.
-The total scheme (WDZ-17.09) population is 6,771.
+The project area is in a camp area demarcated by the Government and belongs to Camp-05 in a remote specialized area.
+The total camp population is 25122.
 The frequency and extent of the contract, communication between the local community and outsiders are limited, and controlled by the respective authority.
+After installation of the proposed Deep Tara Tubewell scheme in the area about 100 people (20 HH) will be benefitted from every Tube wells through meeting their water requirements.
 Based on the socioeconomic, cultural, religious and demographic qualities of the local community, Rohingya population and the incoming workers, is there a possibility that their presence or interaction with the local community could create adverse impacts?
 No. It is not expected that the presence of the skilled (local) and unskilled labor (DRP) may generate any adverse impacts.
 The project will benefit the DRP communities.
-There will be a code of conduct for the labors to follow, which will be monitored by the PMU on a regular basis.PMU Consultation with DRP Community People and relevant stakeholders (SH) During screening and site identification DPHE has conducted seven (07) consultation meetings with primary and secondary stakeholders.
+There will be a code of conduct for the labors to follow, which will be monitored by the PIU on a regular basis.
+Consultation with DRP Community People and relevant stakeholders (SH) During screening and site identification DPHE has conducted consultation meetings with primary and secondary stakeholders.
 The stakeholders include RRRC, WASH Sector, Site Management Committee representatives, Contractor team and DRP Community.
 In addition to the above-mentioned meetings, the local DPHE has undertaken many consultations with male and female members of the DRP.

-Through the coordination and linkage activities of the project, theauthorities have accomplished some formal exchange meetings, individual household visits, FGD, Tea Stall discussion and other consultation meetings.
+Through the coordination and linkage activities of the project, the authorities have accomplished some formal exchange meetings, individual household visits, FGD, Tea Stall discussion and other consultation meetings.